 Equity Line - On October 5, 2018, we entered into the Equity Purchase Agreement (the "L2 Equity Purchase Agreement") with L2 Capital, LLC ("L2 Capital") pursuant to which L2 Capital committed to purchase up to \$10,000,000 shares of our common stock (the "L2 Equity Line").
-In connection with the execution of the L2 Equity Purchase Agreement, we issued 3,850,597 shares of our common stock to L2 Capital as a commitment fee, which are subject to a lock-up/leak-out limitation as described elsewhere in this registration statement of which this prospectus is a part.
+In connection with the execution of the L2 Equity Purchase Agreement, we issued 3,850,597 shares of our common stock to L2 Capital as a commitment fee, which are subject to a lock-up/leak-out limitation as described elsewhere in this prospectus.
 We do not intend to utilize the L2 Equity Line in the future.

 Eagle Equities Convertible Note - Effective October 2, 2018, the Company entered into a securities purchase agreement with Eagle Equities, pursuant to which Eagle Equities purchased a convertible promissory note (the "October 2018 Eagle Note") from the Company in the aggregate principal amount of \$210,000.00, such principal and the interest thereon convertible into shares of the Company's common stock at the option of Eagle Equities any time after the six-month anniversary of the October 2018 Eagle Note.
 The transactions contemplated by the securities purchase agreement closed on October 3, 2018.
 Pursuant to the terms of the securities purchase agreement, Eagle Equities deducted \$10,000.00 from the principal payment due under the October 2018 Eagle Note, at the time of closing, to be applied to its legal expenses.
 The maturity date of the October 2018 Eagle Note is October 2, 2019.
 The October 2018 Eagle Note bears interest at a rate of 8% per annum, which interest shall be paid by the Company in shares of its common stock upon receipt of a notice of conversion by the Company from Eagle Equities at any time after the six month anniversary of the October 2018 Eagle Note.
 Eagle Equities has the option to convert all or any amount of the principal face amount of the October 2018 Eagle Note, at any time, for shares of the Company's common stock at a price equal to 60% of the lowest closing bid price of the Company's common stock for the ten prior trading days, including the day upon which the Company receives a notice of conversion from Eagle Equities.
-Eagle Equities is restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock.
+Eagle Equities is restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Eagle Equities and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
 The October 2018 Eagle Note may be prepaid by the Company on the terms set forth in the note.